 About See Sharp PressChaz Bufe founded See Sharp Press in 1984 with publication of his first book, An Understandable Guide to Music Theory (now in its third edition and sixth printing).
-In 1985, See Sharp Press began publishing pamphlets with Bufe's Listen Anarchist! (now in its fifth printing).
-Since then, See Sharp has published over 50 books and approximately 50 pamphlets.
+In 1985, See Sharp Press began publishing pamphlets with Bufe's Listen Anarchist! (which went through five printings).
+Since then, See Sharp has published over 50 books and roughly the same number of pamphlets.